sdegutis/90s.dev/site/public/blog/finally-releasing-90s-dev.md

 * An API that wraps web technology up in an "operating system" metaphor

-* An API that shows you how fun it was to make GUIs in the 90s
+* An API that shows you how fun it was to make GUI apps in the 90s

 What it's not: